sumanthdonthula/Stock-Analysis-Fund-Allocation-using-ML-tools/README.md

 2. Determine fund allocation for the specified stocks.
    - Example: If investing $100k, calculate the amount to be invested in each stock.

-## Acknowledgments

-- Sumanth Donthula

 ## Thank You

-We appreciate your interest in this stock analysis tool.
-Happy investing!